 Despite the fact that they are both used for online business, their concept is different.
 A marketplace is an online platform where the website owner allows third-party vendors to sell on the platform and invoice customers directly.
 Different sellers can advertise their goods to customers via the marketplace.
 It’s like a farmer’s market with different sellers and buyers, but all the transactions pass through the marketplace server and all sellers and buyers have to respect the marketplace guidelines.
-In exchange for providing clients and facilitate the sales, the marketplace takes a commission fee before paying the buyer.
+In exchange for providing clients and facilitating the sales, the marketplace takes a commission fee before paying the buyer.

 Marketplaces, on the other hand, benefit from a diverse user base.
 Since there are so many vendors, each one promotes the marketplace on their own, resulting in a viral spread of information.
 The more satisfied customers are, the more likely they are to transact on the platform.

 A marketplace doesn’t buy or sell goods.
-As a result, it poses far fewer financial risks than e-commerce websites, which must continually invest in stock that can take a long time to sell or never sell at all.
-As previously stated, marketplaces are more easily able to achieve economies of scale, allowing them to grow more quickly than e-commerce websites.
+As a result, it poses far fewer financial risks than eCommerce websites, which must continually invest in stock that can take a long time to sell or never sell at all.
+As previously stated, marketplaces are more easily able to achieve economies of scale, allowing them to grow more quickly than eCommerce websites.
 When traffic spikes, you may need to find new vendors to keep up with the demand, but you won’t have to invest a lot of money in new inventory or storage facilities.

-Pros and cons of each platform:
+Pros and Cons of Each Platform:

 Being in control of the whole process also means being responsible for all costs.
-Operational costs such as facilities, logistic, stock and shipping can come at a high price, and can be time costly.
+Operational costs such as facilities, logistic, stock and shipping can come at a higher price, and can be time costly.

 Managing marketing and sales take a lot of time, you’re in charge of not only maintaining the site, but also driving traffic, which has become the greatest challenge for aspiring retailers.
 Building traffic is the most difficult (and often most expensive) aspect of any online company.